esmf-org/install-esmf-action/README.md

 The `<esmf-cache-key>` is determined by all ESMF build settings in `make info`.
 Note that ESMF dependencies are not cached by `install-esmf-action`.
 Follow the ["Caching dependencies to speed up workflows"](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) instructions to cache ESMF dependencies as needed.
+You may disable caching and provide your own caching.
+If you do so then don't forget to include the ESMF installation directory.
 Caches are deleted after 7 days of inactivity.

 ## Build Configuration